FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Ewakala/Ewakala Request.md

 # Ewakala Request

-An Ewakala Request is used to generate an official authorization (Ewakala) for visa processing, typically created from a Demand Letter.
+The Ewakala Request facilitates the issuance of legal authorization (Ewakala) required for processing visas, created based on a valid Demand Letter and Delegation Number.

+**Key Functionalities:**

+  - **Created From:**

-  - Created from a Demand Letter.
+    - Demand Letter

-  - Requires a Delegation Number to initiate.
+    - Must have a valid Delegation Number to proceed.

+  - **Ewakala Lifecycle:**

+    - User initiates the request using the Demand Letter and Delegation Number.
+    - System tracks the progress of the request until completion.

+  - **User Actions:**

+    - Can create a new Ewakala Request.
-  - User has the option to cancel the Ewakala at any time before completion.
+    - Can cancel an Ewakala Request before completion.

+  - **Outcome:**

-  - Once the process is completed, the official Ewakala document is received.
+    - Once the flow is completed successfully, the system generates the final Ewakala document/number.

 ### Workflow Stages & Actions :